ReemLSHHSM/challenges-and-data-structures/README.md

 view of the tree.
 The right view of a binary tree includes the rightmost node at each level, when viewed from the right side.

+## CC19:LevelWithMaxNodes
+Given a binary tree, write a function to find the level that contains the maximum number of nodes.
+If multiple levels have the same number of maximum nodes, return the first such level